Vietnam’s court reform: what IP litigators need to know

 Under the new model, the judiciary will be organised into three levels:

-The Supreme People’s Court, in three cities (Hanoi, Da Nang, and Ho Chi Minh City);
+• The Supreme People’s Court, with three newly established appellate courts in Hanoi, Da Nang, and Ho Chi Minh City;

 Each regional court will encompass several district-level courts within a province.
 The number of regional courts in each province will be determined based on the number of districts following a planned reduction.